vjwilson/WordPress-Skeleton/README.md

 1. If you will be running a dev environment on your local machine, rename `local-config-sample.php` to `local-config.php` and add the appropriate database credentials to that file.
 (Note that `local-config.php` is in `.gitignore`, and so will not be pushed up to any remote repo.)
 1. Create the directory structure for uploads so that uploaded images live outside the repo.

-        mkdir shared
+        mkdir -p shared/content/uploads

-        mkdir shared/content
+1. Run the Bash script `rename_theme.sh` with what you want your theme's name to be as its only argument

-        mkdir shared/content/uploads
+        ./rename_theme.sh new_theme_name

-1. Open the `Gruntfile.js` file, and replace the \<themename>, \<account>, and \<hostname> placeholders with the values for your theme and server.
+1. Open the `Gruntfile.js` file, and replace the \<account> and \<hostname> placeholders with the values for your server.

 ## Adding a Custom Theme